Risks involved in participating in an Alternative Investment Fund (AIF) include the following.

 Prior to investing, you should consider the likelihood that you will hold an investment for its full lifecycle, and as such it is a long term investment.

-Each investment offering includes a business plan outlining the expected hold period of the property.
+Each investment offering includes a business plan outlining the expected hold period of the asset.
 In the event that market conditions at the time of maturity of the investment are poor, a commercial decision may be taken as to whether to extend the holding period.
 Any such decision would be taken jointly by BrickVest and the Sponsor, and would be taken only if called for by such market conditions and with the aim of avoiding a property resale value substantially lower than the initial purchase price.